 We also see a great opportunity to be used in a mighty way through our finances.
 One of my favorite things about getting out of debt and financial secure is the ability to give.
 Oh my gosh I love it.
 Oftentimes being wealthy gets a bad rep. It sounds kind of selfish, doesn’t it?
 And of course it can be, but I don’t think it has to be.

 Ya’ll, we have some big dreams for our money.
 Some simple, some practical, some crazy.
-Some are a little selfish, like going on trips, saving for retirement, blessing our family, etc. But most of our dreams are to bless those around us and those who do work in full-time ministry.
+Some are a little selfish, like going on trips, learning more about gold ira benefits and saving for retirement, blessing our family, etc. But most of our dreams are to bless those around us and those who do work in full-time ministry.
 We want to use our money for good.

 For more details, or if it’s easier to read in text:

 - Buy a house cheaper than we can afford so we are in a position to give generously and not be stuck in ridiculously high payments.